 The Biostatistics, Epidemiology, and Research Design (BERD) Core provides statistical and study design consultations, data analysis, and investigator-focused mentoring and training.

-The Community Engagement team connects investigators with community members and organizations through partnerships designed to promote diversity and encourage participation in research studies.
+The Community PARTners Core connects investigators with community members and organizations through partnerships designed to promote diversity and encourage participation in research studies.

 The Participant and Clinical Interactions Core maintains specialized research facilities and resources that foster innovation, quality, and efficiency in study conceptualization, conduct, and dissemination.